-Kendall Jenner Hides Her Face After Pepsi Ad Fiasco–Will Her Reputation Ever Recover?
+Kendall Jenner Hides Her Face After Pepsi Ad Fiasco — Will Her Reputation Ever Recover?

 Kendall Jenner was in in no mood to face the paparazzi as she stepped out of LAX on Friday.
-The 21 year old model and reality TV star is still recovering from the backlash generated from the controversial Pepsi commercial she starred in.
+The 21-year-old model and reality TV star is still recovering from the backlash generated from the controversial Pepsi commercial she starred in.

-As US Weekly reports, Jenner kept her face hidden behind her hand and a pair of dark sunglasses.
-She still kept things slightly fashionable though with a leopard print overcoat, black leather pants and a black shirt.
+As Us Weekly reports, Jenner kept her face hidden behind her hand and a pair of dark sunglasses.
+She still kept things slightly fashionable though with a leopard print overcoat, black leather pants, and a black shirt.

 Jenner has been severely criticized for her starring role in a Pepsi commercial which seemed to minimize the protest movements that have sprung up across the United States within the past couple of years.

 In the clip, Jenner is doing her modelling thing in front of a street where a large protest is happening.
 She locks eyes with one of the protesters who, with a nod, encourages Kendall to join the march.
-She whips off her blond wig immediately after hands it to an assistant, who happens to be a black woman, changes into a nifty denim number and joins the protest.
+She whips off her blond wig immediately after and hands it to an assistant, who happens to be a black woman, changes into a nifty denim number and joins the protest.

 It looks like all of this protesting makes her thirsty, so of course she grabs a can of Pepsi.
 But we soon find out the Pepsi isn’t for her.
 It’s for one of the police officers.
-Kendall gives the police officer and the crowd cheers because… well, who really knows why at this point.
+Kendall gives the police officer and the crowd cheers because — well, who really knows why at this point.

 Omg @GatorsEite23 made me notice this happens in the @KendallJenner @pepsi Ad. #SaturdayMorning pic.twitter.com/UGBJ7FbvEj